MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 ### Example 2: Import localized data strings

 This example is run at the command line not in a script.
 It gets localized data strings from the Test.psd1 file and displays them at the command line.
-Because the command is not used in a script, the **FileName** parameter is required.
+Because the command isn't used in a script, the **FileName** parameter is required.
 The command uses the **UICulture** parameter to specify the en-US culture.